What to Look for When Buying A Used Car

 - Let a mechanic inspect the vehicle

 A mechanic will also give you details on what is needed to be fixed and how much the used car will cost.
 To be more accurate with the pricing, you need to find a mechanic whom you can trust or is recommended by close friends.
 Depending on how much repairs you need for the car, the dealer can provide discounts for the work required.
-It really doesn’t hurt if you ask.
+It really doesn’t hurt if you ask for a reduction in price due to repairs required.

 - Set a price